olk90/BarcodeGenerator/README.md

 columns, one for the name and one for the numerical barcode.
 Valid seperators are `,` and `;`.

+## Install

+Download the latest release and unzip it.
+Navigate to the `bin` directory and execute either the shell script `BarcodeGenerator` (for Linux and Mac users) or the `BarcodeGenerator.bat` (Windows users).

 ## Upcoming Features

 - Barcode generation pane with support for multiple formats